top of page

 1. Plastic Planter Bottom: This will form the top of your fountain where water flows.
 Look for one at Lowe's or similar home improvement stores.
 Ensure it fits snugly on your 5-gallon bucket to prevent shifting.

 2. 5-Gallon Bucket: This serves as the water reservoir.
 You can easily find one at Lowe's or any large retail store.
-Opt for a bucket with a lid to keep debris out.
+Don't pay extra for a lid as you won't use it.

 3. Hot Poker or Drill: You'll use this to create holes for water drainage and the pump hose.
 If using a hot poker, ensure it's thoroughly heated for clean cuts.